Nishitha-E/Love_Calculator/README.md

-Here’s a sample description for your GitHub repository:

----

 # Love Calculator 💖

 This is a fun and interactive **Love Calculator** web application that calculates the "love percentage" between two individuals based on their names.
 It's a simple project built using HTML, CSS, and JavaScript, perfect for beginners exploring web development.